Cardinals vs. Phillies MLB Betting Odds, Trends & Prediction

 Cardinals vs. Phillies MLB BETTING PREDICTION

 Take the under.
-The under is 5-1 in the Cardinals’ last six games overall, is 4-1 in their last five road games and is 6-1 in their last seven games when facing an opponent from the National League Central.
-On the other side, the under is 6-2 in the Phillies’ last eight games overall, is 18-6 in their last 24 games against the Cardinals and is 6-2 in their last eight games when playing at home versus St. Louis.
+The total has gone under in five out of the Cardinals’ last six games overall, is 4-1 in their last five road games and is 7-3 in their last 10 meetings with an opponent from the National League East.
+On the other side, the under is 18-7 in the Phillies’ last 25 games versus the Cardinals, is 10-4 in their last 14 meetings with an opponent from the National League Central and is 10-3 in their last 13 games played in June.